-- a) The adequacy of measures proposed to prevent crime and disorder and the history of any previous relevant enforcement action, particularly in relation to the use of the Premises for: - - (i) the sale and distribution of Controlled Drugs and the laundering of the proceeds of drugs crime; - (ii) the sale and distribution of illegal firearms; - (iii) the evasion of copyright in respect of pirated films and music; - (iv) the under-age purchase and consumption of alcohol; - (v) prostitution or for the sale of unlawful pornography; - (vi) use by organised groups of paedophiles to groom children; - (vii) the base for the organisation of criminal activity; - (viii) the organisation of racist activity or the promotion of racist attacks; - (ix) unlawful gaming, gambling and betting; - (x) The sale of smuggled tobacco and alcohol. - b) The measures the Applicant has taken or proposes to take to:- - (i) Prevent the consumption or supply of illegal drugs, including any entry and search procedures and the demonstration of a positive commitment to the deployment, when requested by the Police, of the Ion track Itemiser Drug Detection Machine at the Premises or event. - (ii) Improve security or public safety, by using, for example CCTV of an evidential standard which is continually monitored and the recordings are retained for 14 days; the employment of specified numbers of SIA registered door supervisors for security duties and / or stewards for general public service or management, who shall be visible at all times and locations by means of clearly identifiable reflective over garments with the addition of personal arm band identification and the adoption of a 'safe capacity' necessary for the promotion of public safety or the prevention of disorder on the premises.
+- a) The adequacy of measures proposed to prevent crime and disorder and the history of any previous relevant enforcement action, particularly in relation to the use of the Premises for: - - (i) the sale and distribution of controlled drugs and the laundering of the proceeds of drugs crime; - (ii) the sale and distribution of illegal firearms; - (iii) the evasion of copyright in respect of pirated films and music; - (iv) the under-age purchase and consumption of alcohol; - (v) prostitution or for the sale of unlawful pornography; - (vi) use by organised groups of paedophiles to groom children; - (vii) the base for the organisation of criminal activity; - (viii) the organisation of racist activity or the promotion of racist attacks; - (ix) unlawful gambling; - (x) the sale of smuggled tobacco and alcohol. - b) The measures the Applicant has taken or proposes to take to:- - (i) Prevent the consumption or supply of illegal drugs and psychoactive substances (otherwise known as 'legal highs'), including a written drugs Policy, any entry and search procedures, the demonstration of a positive commitment to the deployment, when requested by the Police, of the lon track Itemiser Drug Detection Machine at the Premises or event, and in respect of premise open after midnight with a capacity of 500 or more, the provision of a police drugs box and register.

+- (ii) Improve security or public safety, for example by: - using CCTV of an evidential standard which is continually monitored with recordings retained for 14 days; - the employment of specified numbers of SIA registered door supervisors for security duties and / or stewards for general public service or management, who shall be visible at all times and locations by means of clearly identifiable yellow reflective overgarments with the addition of personal arm band identification and - the adoption of a 'safe capacity' necessary for the promotion of public safety or the prevention of disorder on the premises. - (iii) Determine whether other measures to prevent nuisance have been taken, such as the use of CCTV or the employment of SIA registered door supervisors.